BurrowBird/4chan-Thread-Muncher/Readme.md

 ・ Fixed: When not in focus, muncher can time out.
 ・ Fixed: UI can disappear if unfocused and needs a manual refocus.
 ・ Fixed: Stuck timer never closing a thread.
+・ Added a "Hide Inactive" checkbox.
+Hides closed or errored threads from the list.

 **2025-08-14**
 ・ Changed some log text colors.